OpenMoonRay/openmoonray-docs/docs/getting-started/test-scenes.md

 The example scenes were [curated by Benedikt Bitterli](https://benedikt-bitterli.me/resources/).
 They are designed to render modern, realistic scenes.

-The [ALab scene was created by Animal Logic](https://animallogic.com/alab/) as a reference USD production scene for exploration.
+The ALab scene was created by Netflix Animation Studios and is hosted by ASWF's Digital Production Example Library (https://dpel.aswf.io/alab/) as a reference USD production scene for exploration.
 This scene was developed to be used in different environments, such as demonstrations and training materials and in the testing of USD support across software and pipeline.
+It is redistributed under the same [ASWF Digital Assets License v1.1](https://dpel.aswf.io/alab/alab-license/).
+Netflix Animation Studios ALab Copyright 2025 Netflix, Inc. All rights reserved.

 The moonray_sphere.usd file was developed by DreamWorks as a simple test of hdMoonray rendering USD format data.
 It is distributed under the [ASWF Digital Assets License v1.1]({{ "/getting-started/moonray-sphere-usd-license" | absolute_url }}).